poetry

 ‘sensitive to the textures of language […] wittily sensuous [… and] something of a formalist’ Carol Rumens, writing about Kay’s poetry in Poetry London

 Kay Syrad was Poetry Editor of the longstanding journal, Envoi, from 2014 – 2020.
-She writes articles and poetry reviews for a number of journals and for The Poetry School’s online review series.
+She has written articles and poetry reviews for a number of journals and for The Poetry School’s online review series.
 (1)

-Kay’s third collection of poetry, What is near, will be launched by Cinnamon Press on 30 September 2021.
-In recent years, Kay has begun to focus increasingly on eco-poetry, an enterprise that a reviewer of Kay’s collection Inland, described as being ‘well on the way to creating an eco-poetics of epistemic distance’, and that ‘The false distinction between the human experience and the natural world which should not exist, and that is so potent in the modern world, is experientially destroyed by her work.’
+Kay’s fourth solo collection will be published by Cinnamon Press in autumn 2025.
+In describing Kay’s eco-poetics, a reviewer of her collection Inland argued that ‘The false distinction between the human experience and the natural world which should not exist, and that is so potent in the modern world, is experientially destroyed by her work.’
 (2) For further discussion about Kay’s approach to writing poetry, see Myra Schneider’s interview with Kay for Artemis 23 (2019) and Clare Best’s for Envoi 180 (2018).

 Cinnamon Press: ‘Kay Syrad’s perceptive, surprising imagery and ability to see to the heart of things is never more acute than in this outstanding new collection[…] There is darkness here, but also light; there is sorrow and celebration; there are huge questions and the smallest moments exquisitely observed.
 Written with a graciousness of thought and an elegant control of language that makes these pieces sing, Inland marks Kay Syrad as an extraordinary poet.’